Subscribe Login

 Share this article

-ESM's most recent edition featured the latest Kantar Brand Footprint rankings from across Europe, showcasing the most-chosen brands across the continent.
-As part of our extensive coverage of this year's report, we present the most popular food brands in Poland for 2022.
+ESM's most recent edition featured the latest Kantar Brand Footprint rankings from across Europe, showcasing the most-chosen brands in several European markets.

 ADVERTISEMENT